trueos/trueos-docs/trueos-handbook/support.rst

 .. figure:: images/translate7.png

-   : Do Not Remove Formatting Characters
+   : Formatting Characters - Do Not Remove

 .. _translate8:

 .. figure:: images/translate8.png

-   : Another Formatting Characters Example
+   : More Formatting Characters

-If you would like to build a local HTML copy that includes the latest translations, either for personal use or to visualize the translated Guide, type these commands from the command line:
+To build a local HTML copy that includes the latest translations, either for personal use or to visualize the translated Guide, type these commands from the command line:

 .. note:: These instructions are for a |trueos| system.